 Penalties for Federal Bank Robbery

 Bank robbery is a serious criminal charge under federal law.
-If convicted, the defendant faces a maximum of 20 years in federal prison, plus a fine.
-If violence is used in the offense, even more severe punishments attach.
+If convicted, the defendant faces:

 If the defendant assaults anyone during the commission of the robbery, or puts anyone's life in danger by using a deadly or dangerous weapon or device, the maximum punishment increases to 25 years.